 D&O Insurance Guide

 Directors & Officers Liability insurance (also referred to as D and O insurance) is a complex, often misunderstood insurance product.
 However it is also a critical coverage for many organizations, both small and large alike.
 Below, we have put together a brief guide in order to help companies and their directors better understand the intricacies of (and value provided by) these highly specialized policies.
+For directors looking to perform in depth policy reviews, we have published both a D&O Checklist and EPLI Checklist to assist with coverage assessments.

 What Is D&O Insurance?